Psychology

 LASC Categories: HBS

-Prerequisites: PS-101 and PS-240 with a grade of C- or above.
+Prerequisites: PS-101 and either PS240 or PS335 with a grade of C- or above.
+Must be completed prior to taking this course.

 Considers the basic concepts of behavior management, including behavior modification for exceptional and normal populations.